openstack-archive/fuel-library/docs/pages/installation-instructions/0060-deploying-openstack.rst

 ``contacts`` - create contacts for send error reports {as Hash}

-Examplee of OpenStack installation sequences
+Examples of OpenStack installation sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **First, please see the link below for details about different deployment scenarios.**